Tommee Tippee Sustainability Review

 • Areas to strengthen: More detailed public reporting on outcomes; clearer information on community initiatives; transparent communication on data protection and marketing standards.

-Tommee Tippee Governance Processes Rating is below industry average
+Tommee Tippee Governance Processes Rating is in line with the industry average

 Governance Summary: MAYBORN (UK) LIMITED (Tommee Tippee)